 Q: What kinds of bikes are available?
 Can I choose which one I’d like to ride?

 Q: What if I need a bike for an extended period of time?
-Can I keep one overnight, or work out a semester loan of some kind?
+Can I keep one overnight or for the semester?

-A: Unfortunately, no. Red Bikes are only available for one day use, and not after dark.
-If you are looking to rent out a bike for a longer period of time, say a whole semester, you should check out the Green Bikes program, a new initiative through the Center for Sustainability Education and The Handlebar.
+A: Unfortunately, no. Dickinson Red Bikes are only available for one day use, and not after dark.
+If you are looking to rent out a bike for a longer period of time, say a whole semester, you should check out the Green Bikes program, an initiative through the Center for Sustainability Education and The Handlebar.

 Have more questions about the Red Bikes program.
-Though the program is managed by the Department of Public Safety, CSE will be happy to answer questions by e-mailing email@example.com.
+Though the program is supported by the Center for Sustainability Education and checkout is managed by the Department of Public Safety.
+CSE will be happy to answer questions if you e-mail firstname.lastname@example.org.